 Summary: Our group is attempting a complete run of the Great Pendragon Campaign using 5th edition rules.
 Players are Matt, Mark, and Lilith.
 I am the GM.

-The sixth year in the Uther Period, with Uther Pendragon as king of Britain.
+The first year in the Anarchy Period, there is no king in Britain.

 Our current roster of characters:

 - Sir Aeddan of Pitton, played by Mark.